-While verbal irony is limited to language, situational irony is a much broader term with endless applications.
-At a fundamental level, every story has some aspect of situational irony, making it a key component of storytelling.
-But what is situational irony exactly?
-Let’s continue our series on irony with a definition and examples that will answer that question.
-When you understand how it works, you’ll be able to add intrigue and complexity to your storytelling.
+Situational irony is a broad term with near-endless applications.
+At a fundamental level, every story has some aspect of situational irony – which means that it’s a key component of storytelling.
+But what is situational irony?
+We’re going to define situational irony by looking at situational irony examples in film and TV.
+By the end, you’ll understand how situational irony works – and how d you’ll be able to add intrigue and complexity to your storytelling.

 Define Situational Irony

 Situational irony is when the opposite of what we expect to happen, happens.
 It can be as simple as bringing an umbrella outside only to find the sun shining.
 Or it can be as dramatic as revealing the killer to be the least likely suspect.
 It is the ultimate curveball to throw your audience — and, when done well, it can be supremely satisfying.
 Who doesn't love a shocking twist?

 Subtypes of situational irony

 - Poetic irony (Poetic justice)

 Situational Irony Definition Literature

 Situational irony has played an important role in literature and stage plays for hundreds of years.
 Here are a few situational irony examples in literature: